catquarks/number-marriage-equality/README.md

 May love be with you always.

+Special Note: I purposefully did NOT use Redux in this project in an attempt to learn to appreciate Redux all the better!

 ## TO-DOs:
 * components should only interpet app state, and app state should be the only thing interpreting JSON
 * ~~Get string interpolation working from JSON story data~~